How to Freeze Eggs to Use Later: Whole, White or Yolk

 PHOTO: Ana Hotaling

-Enter the freezer.
+Knowing how to freeze eggs is a great way to store extra eggs so they don’t go to waste.
 Eggs can be stored for as long as one year when properly frozen.
 After they’re thawed, frying or poaching them is out of the question.
-Just the same, your frozen eggs can be used for cooking and baking—and you’ll be glad you stored surplus eggs when your girls’ production slows down for the winter.
+Just the same, your frozen eggs can be used for cooking and baking—and you’ll be glad you stored surplus eggs just in case.

 You’ll need several standard ice-cube trays.
 Use plastic or silicone ice-cube trays for better-defined cube formation.
 Be sure to have either sturdy freezer storage bags or locking containers in which to store your egg cubes.